Eduroam: Europe

-The NRENs that are members of the consortium of the GN3 project have joined the European eduroam confederation by signing the confederation's policy that requires its members to comply to a set of technical and organisational requirements, which are more specific than those in the global eduroam Compliance Statement.
+The NRENs that are members of the consortium of the GN3 project have joined the European eduroam confederation by signing the confederation's policy that requires its members to comply with a set of technical and organisational requirements, which are more specific than those in the global eduroam Compliance Statement.

 As a consequence, eduroam is deployed in the following countries:

 In addition, three NRENs that are associate members of the consortium of the GN3 project without voting rights joined the European eduroam confederation; they represent Belarus (UIIP), Moldova (RENAM) and Russia (Joint Supercomputer Center of the Russian Academy of Sciences).

 Finally, five NRENs not involved in the GN3 project joined the European eduroam confederation on a voluntary basis, enabling the deployment of the service in:

 The European top-level RADIUS servers are operated by SURFnet and Forskningsnettet.

 Asia-Pacific

 eduroam is deployed in the following countries and economies:

 The Asia-Pacific top-level RADIUS servers are operated by AARNet and by the University of Hong Kong.